 Heavy Turnout Among Federal Workers

 Democratic turnout surged in Arlington County, Fairfax County, Loudoun County, Prince William County, and Henrico County — regions packed with federal employees affected by the Trump administration’s efforts to slash federal employment rolls.
-That anger, combined with broader disapproval reflected in an April 19 NBC News Decision Desk Poll showing Trump’s approval at 37% against 63% disapproval, fueled the result Democrats needed.
+That anger, combined with broader disapproval reflected in an April 19 NBC News Decision Desk Poll showing Trump’s approval at 37 percent against 63 percent disapproval, fueled the result Democrats needed.

-Virginia Gov. Abigail Spanberger, who campaigned for the new map, shifted her attention quickly to November.
-She said voters had “approved a temporary measure to push back against a president who claims he is ‘entitled’ to more Republican seats in Congress,” adding, “I understand the urgency of winning congressional seats as a check on this President, and I look forward to campaigning with candidates across the Commonwealth working to earn Virginians’ trust.”
+Virginia Gov. Abigail Spanberger, who campaigned for the new map, said voters had approved a temporary measure to push back against a president who claims he is “entitled” to more Republican seats in Congress.
+She added, “I understand the urgency of winning congressional seats as a check on this president, and I look forward to campaigning with candidates across the Commonwealth working to earn Virginians’ trust.”

 A National Redistricting War

 The Virginia battle represents just one theater in a nationwide redistricting arms race.
-Trump launched the fight last year by pushing Texas Republicans to redraw their congressional map mid-decade, then pressured GOP-led legislatures in Missouri, North Carolina, and Ohio to follow suit.
+Trump launched the fight in 2025 by pushing Texas Republicans to redraw their congressional map mid-decade, then pressured Grand Old Party (GOP)-led legislatures in Missouri, North Carolina, and Ohio to follow suit.
 Those efforts have so far added as many as nine seats favoring Republicans, according to trackers cited in reporting on the issue.

 Democrats struck back hard.
 California voters approved Proposition 50 in November 2025, creating five additional Democratic-leaning districts, while a court-ordered map in Utah added one more seat likely to favor Democrats.
 If Virginia’s new boundaries survive legal challenges and remain in place until the 2030 Census, the state’s current 6-to-5 Democratic edge in its U.S. House delegation could balloon to a 10-to-1 advantage across Virginia’s 11 congressional districts.